 By the end of the Sprint Review, the Scrum Team should have a revised Product Backlog which will then be used to plan future Sprints.
 In other words, an efficient, successful Sprint Review meeting can be of huge help come the next Sprint Planning.

 The Sprint Retrospective is the final of the four meeting events prescribed by the Scrum Guide and it adds value by making the Scrum Team better.
 At the Sprint Retrospective, the Team looks inwards and inspects itself, trying to identify ways in which it can become a better functioning unit.

-This meeting takes place between the Sprint Review and the next Sprint Planning and it should always be a positive event where the Team inspects their latest Sprint in terms of relationships between team members, the process itself and any tools that the Team might have used.
+This meeting takes place between the Sprint Review and the next Sprint Planning and it should always be a positive event where the Team inspects their latest Sprint in terms of relationships between team members, the process itself and any tools, like Scrum software, that the Team might have used.
 During the Retrospective, the Team identifies the major impediments and discusses the ways to remove them so as that future Sprints are more enjoyable and productive.